SumianVoice/TransVoice-Wiki/wiki/pages/resonance/index.md

 {% include youtube.html id="v-resonance-intro" ytid="sxowishWgwI" yttitle="Introduction to how resonance works" %}

 ## Brighter Resonance
-To raise resonance in general, using a combination of modifications.
+To raise resonance and brighten the voice in general, using a combination of modifications.
 <details closed markdown="block">
 <summary>
 <u>Expand / Collapse</u>